castai/docs/docs/guides/mutating-admision-webhook.md

     --set staticConfig.preset=allSpotExceptKubeSystem
 ```

-For running all workload Pods on Spot instances use, but exclude list of Namespaces:
+To run all workload pods on spot instances, use this (but exclude list of Namespaces):

 ```shell
 helm upgrade -i --create-namespace -n castai-pod-node-lifecycle castai-pod-node-lifecycle \